karthik86248/BANG-Billion-Scale-ANN/README.md

 DEEP100M is to be cut out from DEEP1B.
 Take first 100M points. https://big-ann-benchmarks.com/

-Note: For NYTIMES, zero rows must be removed from the base file.
+Note: For MNIST, zero rows must be removed from the base file.

 Note: For GIST1M, there were only 1000 queries.
 Therefore 1000 queries were repeated 10 times to give queries file of 10,000  queries.